guotree/BayesianStatistics/README.md

 # Bayesian Statistics

 It's a specialization on Coursera!
+[Bayesian Statistics](https://www.coursera.org/specializations/bayesian-statistics)

 I'll share the notes and the materials in the next two months!